Best Fitbit alternatives iMore 2022

-The Withings Move brings that retro, classic watch appeal at a very affordable price.
-It comes in four different colors: black, blue, pink, and green, so you can pick the one that matches your vibe best.
+The Withings Move is the perfect blend of classic watch and activity tracker.
+It comes in multiple colors, so you can pick what matches your vibe best.
 It features seamless synchronization, so you can visualize trends and see all of your data on your smartphone with the Health mate app.

-It offers all-day activity tracking and comes with 10 preloaded workout modes.
-You can also track your ZZZ's with the Move's sleep tracking.
+The Move offers all-day activity tracking and comes with 10 preloaded workout modes.
+You can track your ZZZ's with sleep tracking.
 Wake up to a Sleep Score based on your light and deep sleep cycles, interruptions, depth, and regularity.
 You can set a Smart Wake-UP time for yourself so you can wake feeling refreshed and ready for the day.

 - Classic, retro design

 - All-day activity and sleep tracking

 - Auto synchronization

 Best look: Samsung Galaxy Watch Active 2 - Smart Watch

 The Samsung Galaxy Watch Active 2 boasts a sleek and stylish design.
 It comes in aluminum or stainless steel casing, and there are multiple watch faces and bands to choose from, so you can really make it your own.